New Music Tuesdays: Isaac Ong goes live at LASALLE

 Granted, this isn’t the first time Isaac is spreading the love through music.
-Since his early twenties, the man has been an itinerant musician of sorts, having sung his way into hearts on Channel 5’s The Final 1, The Voice SG/MY and even China’s Come Sing With Me.
+Since his early 20s, the man has been an itinerant musician of sorts, having sung his way into hearts on Channel 5’s The Final 1, The Voice SG/MY and even China’s Come Sing With Me.

 For years, he has spent time in various Southeast Asian nations bringing a unique blend of love and music to the youth and children there.
 Back home in Singapore, Isaac leads the FOPx worship team, several of whom have agreed to play alongside him monthly for TUESDAYS.

 And it doesn’t stop there.
-The team is currently looking for likeminded musicians, artists and creatives to takeover the Lowercase space and make it something of their own.
+The team is currently looking for likeminded musicians, artists and creatives to take over the Lowercase space and make it something of their own.
 Maybe teach a class on making instruments.
 Start an interest group.
 Set up a craft corner.
 The possibilities are endless.

-From where I stand, TUESDAYS at Lowercase just might be the new weekly dinner plan of 2019 for many.
+From where I stand, TUESDAYS at Lowercase might just be the new weekly dinner plan of 2019 for many.
 Isaac sure hopes so.

 “It’s one night to love, to feel peace,” he said with smile.
 “It might even alter your life.”